 For updates on library hours and operations, visit our website.

-Fair use is one major limitation on a copyright holder's exclusive rights to a published work.
 Detailed in Title 17, Section 107 of the U.S. Copyright Law, fair use recognizes that certain reproductions of copyright-protected works do not require permissions from copyright holders.
 Under this section fair use is determined by four factors:

 Note: Not all uses in an academic context are automatically considered fair use.